EU Green Claims Directive: Latest Guide

 Key takeaways

-Overview: EU’s Green Claims Directive
+Latest Update: Green Claims Directive Paused

-The key objectives of the Directive are to:
+The aim of this Directive is to:

 The requirements of the Green Claims Directive in short:

-1. Claims backed up by proof: Environmental claims need proof and this proof needs to adhere to specific requirements.
+1. Claims backed up by proof: Environmental claims need proof and this proof needs to adhere to specific requirements

-2. Communication rules: Rules about how an environmental claim is allowed to be communicated to consumers.
+2. Communication rules: Rules about how an environmental claim is allowed to be communicated to consumers

-3. Environmental labels: Labels related to the environmental impact of a products, process or traders will have to meet criteria.
+3. Environmental labels: Labels related to the environmental impact of a products, process or traders will have to meet criteria

-4. Verification of claims and labels: To verify if the rules for proof and communication of environmental claims, and environmental labels are being followed.
+4. Verification of claims and labels: To verify if the rules for proof and communication of environmental claims, and environmental labels are being followed

 In Detail: Explicit Environmental Claim